-You can find all my previous blog reports in the reports section of The Fiery Vegetarian.
+You can find all my previous blog reports in the income reports section of The Fiery Vegetarian.

 Below are some quick links if you’d like to navigate to a specific section of this report, rather than read me waffling on.
 Don’t hesitate to let me know any feedback you may have about any information you’d like included in future reports.

 Posts this month: 9

 I’m pretty happy with getting this amount of posts out.
 I’ve been faithfully updating and reshooting photos for older content and putting out new content 50:50.

 I saw a sizeable increase in my Google traffic this month which had been stagnating for a while.
 Why?